mutex-pup/drozer/README.md

 ## NOTE

-This is an BETA release of a rewritten drozer version, this version is updated to support python3.
+This is an BETA release of a rewritten drozer version; this version is updated to support python3.

 Currently, the following known issues are present:

 - Building of custom agents functionality will crash the drozer client.
 This functionality is considered out of scope for the beta release of the revived drozer project.
-- It is not possible to run drozer on a Windows host; you must run drozer on either a virtual machine or Docker image

 ## Docker Container